Christine Eyene

 As an art writer, her latest writings include contributions to Tracey Rose: Shooting Down Babylon (Cape Town: Zeitz MOCAA, 2022); Lubaina Himid (London: Tate Publishing, 2021); Alice Mann: Drummies (London: Gost Books, 2021); Cosmogonies: Zinsou, an African Collection (Milan: Silvana Editoriale; Montpellier: MO.CO., 2021).

-Christine Eyene sits on several selection panels and advisory committees.
-She is a member of the selection committee of 1-54 Contemporary African Art Fair.
-In 2021-2022 she was on the selection committee of The London Open 2022 (Whitechapel Gallery), Jerwood/Photoworks Awards 2022, and member of jury of the Turner Prize 2022.
+Christine Eyene sits on selection panels and advisory committees.
+In 2024, she joined the Artistic Council of Fondation Prince Pierre de Monaco.
+In 2022 she was on the selection committee of The London Open 2022 (Whitechapel Gallery), Jerwood/Photoworks Awards 2022, and member of jury of the Turner Prize 2022.